hoverbeard/mlops2/README.md

 ```
 > **Note**: Replace `yournamespace` with your Docker Hub username if you plan to push the images to your Docker Hub account.

-The built images can then be run with `docker run` as above.
+The built images can then be run with `docker run` as in Option 1.

 ## Usage and Arguments